Bo Diddley discography

-The discography of American rock and roll icon Bo Diddley includes 37 singles, 24 studio albums, 24 compilation albums, 6 live albums, and several EPs.
-He has also appeared on 5 singles and 6 albums.
+The discography of American rock and roll musician Bo Diddley, includes 37 singles, 24 studio albums, 24 compilation albums, six live albums, and several EPs.
+He has also appeared on five singles and eight albums.

-Bo Diddley only had one Top 40 hit on the Billboard Hot 100 and only one album charting on the Billboard 200, but Bo has achieved worldwide fame and respect as a member of the founding of rock and roll and has had his songs covered by many diverse artists.
+Bo Diddley only had one Top 40 hit on the Billboard Hot 100 and only one album charting on the Billboard 200, but he has achieved worldwide fame and respect as a member of the founding of rock and roll, and has had his songs covered by many diverse artists.

-He had 10 entries on the US R and B charts, and 2 more Pop hits, in 1963 and 1965, on the UK charts.
+He had 10 entries on the US Billboard R&B chart, and two more hits, in 1963 and 1965, on the UK Singles Chart.

 Studio albums

 All studio albums released as LPs, except † which were released as cassettes and ^ which were CDs.